OctopusDeploy/blog/blog/2023-05/redesigned-tenant-overview-dashboard/index.md

 ## Expandable rows to view additional information

 The data table format allows Octopus to provide more information at a glance.
-By default, the table reveals some information about tenant tags, projects, and environments.
+By default, the table reveals high-level information about tenant tags, projects, and environments.
 It then hides the rest of the information in an expandable row.

-You can open the expandable row if you want more information about those items.
+You can open the expandable row if you want more detail about those items.
 This displays all information about tenant tags, projects, and environments for that tenant.
 You can see all the related information or retract the row to keep your view clean and organized.

 ## Pagination and results controls

-The Tenants overview dashboard now has additional pagination and results limitation/expansion controls.
-Result limitation/expansion options range from 30, 50, and 100 results.
+The Tenants overview dashboard now has additional pagination and results limitation and expansion controls.
+You can choose to see 30, 50, or 100 results.
 Pagination follows the option selected for results limitation.
-For example, if you want to see 30 results, each dashboard page will show up to 30 results before paginating to the next page.
+For example, if you select 50 results, each dashboard page shows up to 50 results before you need to click through to the next page.

 The pagination and results limitation means the new dashboard suits different use cases.
-You can see all data at once or just some, depending on your preferences and needs.
+You can see all data or just some, depending on your preferences and needs.

 ## Performant under large data loads